-The regional airports served 140 million passengers in 2019.
-A $10 per-passenger eco-tax would have generated $1.4 billion for mass transit.
+NY-NJ regional airports served 63.5 million enplaned passengers in 2018.
+A $10 sustainable transportation surcharge (STS) would have generated $635 million for reinvestment in sustainable transportation projects.

 A 2019 ICF study1 detailed Europe’s efforts to a) manage the near-term effects of “flight shame”2 and b) reconcile the industry’s long-term growth with the goal of carbon-neutrality.3

-The Netherlands, at the behest of the air travel industry, proposed to tax passengers €7.
-France called for an éco-contribution of €1.5 for economy class within the EU and up to €18 for business class outside the EU.
-The eco tax was projected to raise €160 million ($200 million) per year.4
+The Netherlands, at the behest of the industry, proposed to tax passengers €7.
+The French government called for an éco-contribution of €1.5 for economy class within the EU and up to €18 for business class outside the EU.
+This tax was projected to raise €160 million ($200 million) annually.4

-EU taxes on air travel broadly comprise 3% to 14% of total airfares.
+Overall, EU taxes on air travel comprise 3% to 14% of total fares.
 Proceeds mostly go to central governments—except for France, which ring-fences them to alternative transport.

 New York-New Jersey

-New York and New Jersey are highly motivated to support the proposal.
-Each state operates mass-transit systems with revenue shortfalls as a result of the pandemic.
+The states are highly motivated to support the proposal.
+Each operates a mass-transit system that has been systemically underfunded and whose recent revenues has been sharply cut as result of the pandemic.
 And each has committed to aggressively reduce CO2 emissions from the transportation sector.

 The Port Authority

-The Port Authority of NY-NJ is the logical candidate to administer the program.
-It operates the region’s airports and can certify that the funds will be directed towards suitable transport projects.6
+The Port Authority of NY-NJ is a logical (but not only) candidate to administer the program.
+It operates the airports and can certify that the funds will be directed towards sustainable transport projects.6

-The PA is nominally constrained by the Federal Aviation Administration (“FAA”) on how much it can levy in passenger facility charges (“PFCs”) and for what purpose.7 8 But the rationale of an eco-tax is not to fund airport infrastructure to encourage more flying.
-It is to mitigate flying’s impact on the environment.
+The PA is nominally constrained by the Federal Aviation Administration (“FAA”) on how much it can levy in passenger facility charges (“PFCs”) and for what purpose.7 8 But the rationale of an STS is not to fund airport infrastructure but to mitigate flying’s impact on the environment.

 Awareness of aviation’s role in climate change is growing.
-The World Travel and Tourism Council characterized it as an existential threat to the industry.9 CitiBank projects that the cost to offset U.S. air travel could rise to $3.8 billion per year by 2025 for economy seats alone.10
+The World Travel and Tourism Council characterized it as an existential threat.9 CitiBank projects that the cost to offset U.S. air travel could rise to $3.8 billion per year by 2025 for economy seats alone.10

-The carriers are motivated to drop their traditional opposition to airport fees.11 , It must show that sufficient profits are set aside to offset significantly more emissions than it generates.
-Otherwise, it faces a generational boycott and the degree of opprobrium now accorded to tobacco companies, opioid vendors and the oil industry.12
+The air carriers should be well motivated to drop their traditional opposition to airport fees.11 As the public grows aware of the environmental impact of flying, carriers must show that enough profits are set aside to offset significantly more emissions than it generates.
+Otherwise, the industry faces a generational condemnation now reserved for tobacco and opioid vendors and the oil industry.12

 Some carriers have already taken action.
-In early 2020, before COVID-19 roiled the industry, Delta and JetBlue each announced programs to carbon offset all passenger air travel.13 14
+In early 2020, before COVID-19 roiled the industry, Delta and JetBlue each announced programs to carbon-offset all passenger travel.13 14

-Restrictions comparable to PFCs apply to air freight.
-But that industry should be held to account for emissions generated by older, less efficient fleets, retired from passenger service.16 17
+Restrictions comparable to PFCs apply to air freight, but that industry should be held to account for emissions generated by older, less efficient fleets, retired from passenger service.16 17 Conveniently, the proposed $3 package tax on internet purchase provides a mechanism.18

 Ideally, national legislation is needed.
 Climate change cannot be addressed by individuals or even states alone.
 But there is nothing to stop progressive states and transport agencies from leading the way.
 And now—as air travel slowly recovers from the pandemic and the public increasingly realizes comes to grips with the realty of global warming—is the time to act.